airbytehq/airbyte/docs/integrations/sources/drupal.md

 * [Mongo](mongodb.md)
 * [Postgres](postgres.md)

+{% hint style="info" %}
+Reach out to your service representative or system admin to find the parameters required to connect to the underlying database
+{% endhint %}

 ### Output schema
 The schema will be loaded according to the rules of the underlying database's connector.